 What is Good Friday?

 Good Friday, falling on the Friday before Easter Sunday, is an important holiday for Christians.
 On this day, Jesus Christ died.
-Despite its name, it has been a day of sadness, penance, and fasting since the beginning of Christianity.
+Despite its name, it has been a day of sadness, [[penance::An act of expressing regret for something you have done, sometimes for religious reasons.]], and fasting since the beginning of Christianity.

 What is Easter?

-Easter is the holiest day of the year for Christians because it celebrates Jesus Christ's resurrection.
+Easter is the holiest day of the year for Christians because it celebrates Jesus Christ's [[resurrection::The act of coming back to life.]].
 It is claimed that Jesus rose from the dead on the third day after his death.
 So, Easter is a celebration of new life.

 The week before Easter is known as "Holy Week."
 During this week, Christians remember the events they believe occurred around the time of Jesus' death.